matteoicardi/LifeInChrist/Mass/Mass_Walkthrough_ADULT_CLEANED.md

 - The Gloria begins with the angels' Christmas song ([Luke 2:14](https://www.biblegateway.com/passage/?search=Luke+2%3A14&version=RSVCE)).

 ### 📖 Salvation-History Link
+- **The Kingdom Priest:** In the pew before Mass begins, remember that by your Baptism, you have been anointed as a "Kingdom Priest."
+You are consecrated to offer the sacrifice of your life alongside the priest at the altar.
 - God marked His people for protection ([Ezekiel 9:4](https://www.biblegateway.com/passage/?search=Ezekiel+9%3A4&version=RSVCE)).
 - God calls unworthy people into mission: Moses, Joshua, Mary ([Exodus 3:12](https://www.biblegateway.com/passage/?search=Exodus+3%3A12&version=RSVCE), [Joshua 1:9](https://www.biblegateway.com/passage/?search=Joshua+1%3A9&version=RSVCE), [Luke 1:28](https://www.biblegateway.com/passage/?search=Luke+1%3A28&version=RSVCE)).